 The EX(trinsic) Factor!

-Money can’t buy productivity!
-According to research conducted by R Long and J Shields published in The International Journal of Human Resource Management, extrinsic incentives such as monetary and other material valued rewards can serve to destroy the intrinsic motivation that exists in the workplace.
+According to research done by R Long and J Shields which was published in The International Journal of Human Resource Management, extrinsic incentives such as monetary and other material valued rewards can serve to destroy the intrinsic motivation that exists in the workplace.

 “But monetary rewards ARE recognition” you cry.
 Yes, they are, but the culture they build may not be what you are trying to achieve in your business.
-Do you want employees who will do anything to achieve a monetary reward or are you building a culture of employees who care about the clients, the business and their colleagues?
+Do you want employees that will do anything to achieve a monetary reward or are you building a culture of employees who care about the clients, the business and their colleagues?

 For example, Gerard is a storeman for a large electronic wholesaler.
-While packing an order for a client Gerard notices that the quantity of one line-item in his picking slip is significantly lower than all the other line items on the order.
-In fact, the item is critical for the operations of the other items which have been ordered.
+While packing orders for a client Gerard notices that the quantity of one line-item in his picking slip is significantly lower than all the other line items on the order.
+In fact, that item is critical for the operations of the other items that have been ordered.
 He decides to bring this to the attention of his manager who then questions the order taker about the accuracy of the order.
-It was discovered an error was made when the order was processed.

 The best way to recognise your team for their contributions is to know what is important to them.
 Are they family-oriented?
 Do they enjoy outdoor activities?
 Are they studying?
 What action, by you, would signify their importance to the team and to the company in their eyes?
-Using the previous example, you learn that Gerard has been studying for an undergraduate degree part-time.
-By acknowledging Gerard’s efforts through a visual sign of appreciation such as a plaque or trophy (extrinsic motivation) his efforts will be on display for all to see.
-Yet, adding a personal component such as a fully paid study day every semester will cement Gerard’s loyalty and show how the company is in touch with what is important to employees.
+Using the previous example, you learn that Gerard has been studying for an undergraduate degree part time.

-So, when you are considering how to recognise your employees, don’t just consider milestone achievements.
-Look deeper at what type of culture you would like to instill in your company.
+So, when you are considering how to recognise you, employees, don’t just consider milestone achievements.
+Look deeper at what type of culture you would like to instil in your company.
 Ask yourself, “What do I really know about the people I work with?”.
 You see the people you work with more than you see your family (in some cases).
-Create an environment which brings out the intrinsic motivation we all have.
+Create an environment that brings out the intrinsic motivation we all have.

 Lasercraft is committed to offering tailored recognition solutions to our clients.
 You can browse our range of products here.